intercontinental-academia/intercontinental-academia.github.io/content/Mentors/copeland.md

 firstname: Jack
 lastname: Copeland
 image: ''
-title: Professor of Philosophy, Director of the Turing Archive for the History of Computing
+title_and_institution: Professor of Philosophy, Director of the Turing Archive for the History of Computing
 presentation: 'Jack Copeland’s expertise lies in cognitive science, mathematical logic, and philosophy of computation, language, mind, and religion.
 His contributions on